 Once he's past that upset, point out the damage: "When you said that to your brother, it really hurt his feelings....and it made him not feel as close to you."
 Ask

 your child if there is anything he can do to repair the damage.
-"What could you do to repair that hurt with your brother?"
+"What could you do to repair things with your brother?"
+Resist

 Quite simply, there's more love, more often.